Fallen angel: Eastern Orthodox Christianity

-Like Catholicism, Eastern Orthodox Christianity shares the basic belief in fallen angels as spiritual beings who rebel against God.
-Unlike Catholicism, however, there is no established doctrine about the exact nature of fallen angels, but Eastern Orthodox Christianity unanimously agrees that the power of fallen angels is always inferior to God.
+Like Roman Catholicism, Eastern Orthodox Christianity shares the basic belief in fallen angels as spiritual beings who rebel against God.
+Unlike Roman Catholicism, however, there is no established doctrine about the exact nature of fallen angels, but Eastern Orthodox Christianity unanimously agrees that the power of fallen angels is always inferior to God.
 Therefore, belief in fallen angels can always be assimilated with local lore, as long it does not break basic principles and is in line with the Bible.
-Historically, some theologians even tend to suggest that fallen angels could be rehabilitated in the world to come.
+Historically, some Eastern Orthodox theologians even tend to suggest that fallen angels could be rehabilitated in the world to come.
 Fallen angels, just like angels, play a significant role in the spiritual life of believers.
-As in Catholicism, fallen angels tempt and incite people into sin, but mental illness is also linked to fallen angels.
+As in Roman Catholicism, fallen angels are believed to tempt and incite people into sin, but mental illness is also linked to the influence of fallen angels.
 Those who have reached an advanced degree of spirituality are even thought to be able to envision them.
-Rituals and sacraments performed by Eastern Orthodoxy are thought to weaken such demonic influences.
+Rituals and sacraments performed by Eastern Orthodox priests are thought to weaken such demonic influences.

-Ethiopian Church
+Ethiopian Orthodox Tewahedo Church

-Unlike most other Churches, the Ethiopian Church accepts 1 Enoch and the Book of Jubilees as canonical.
+Unlike most other Christian churches, the Ethiopian Orthodox Tewahedo Church accepts 1 Enoch and the Book of Jubilees as canonical.
 As a result, the Church believes that human sin does not originate in Adam's transgression alone, but also from Satan and other fallen angels.
 Together with demons, they continue to cause sin and corruption on earth.

 Protestantism

-Like Catholicism, Protestantism continues with the concept of fallen angels as spiritual entities unrelated to flesh, but it rejects the angelology established by Catholicism.
-Martin Luther's (1483–1546) sermons of the angels merely recount the exploits of the fallen angels, and does not deal with an angelic hierarchy.
-Satan and his fallen angels are responsible for some misfortune in the world, but Luther always believed that the power of the good angels exceeds those of the fallen ones.
+Like Roman Catholicism, Protestantism continues with the concept of fallen angels as spiritual entities unrelated to flesh, but it rejects the angelology and demonology established by the Roman Catholic Church.
+Martin Luther's (1483–1546) Sermons of the Angels merely recount the exploits of the fallen angels, and does not deal with an angelic hierarchy.
+Satan and his fallen angels are believed to be responsible for some misfortune in the world, but Luther always believed that the power of the good angels exceeds those of the fallen ones.
 The Italian Protestant theologian Girolamo Zanchi (1516–1590) offered further explanations for the reason behind the fall of the angels.
-According to Zanchi, the angels rebelled when the incarnation of Christ was revealed to them in incomplete form.
+According to Zanchi, the angels rebelled when the incarnation of Jesus Christ as the Son of God was revealed to them in incomplete form.
 While Mainline Protestants are much less concerned with the cause of angelic fall, arguing that it is neither useful nor necessary to know, other Protestant churches do have fallen angels as more of a focus.